 The law provides the opportunity given by the recast Asylum Procedures Directive to consider subsequent applications as inadmissible based on a preliminary examination whether new elements or findings have arisen or been presented by the applicant relating to his or her personal situation or country of origin.
 The inadmissibility assessment can be conducted on the sole basis of written submissions without a personal interview.
 The national arrangements, however, do not envisage the related exceptions of this rule as provided in the recast Asylum Procedures Directive.

 Within the hypotheses adopted in national legislation, subsequent applications are not examined and the applicants are stripped from the right to remain when the first subsequent application is considered to be submitted merely in order to delay or frustrate the enforcement of a removal decision; or where it concerns another subsequent application, following a final inadmissibility / unfounded decision considering a first subsequent application.

-In 2021, 96 asylum seekers in total submitted subsequent applications, and additional 16 subsequent applications were pending from 2020, thus bringing the total number of subsequent applications to 112 in 2021.
-Out of them, 91 (81%) were declared inadmissible and 21 were granted access to further determination.
-A breakdown per country of origin is as follows.
+In 2022, 87 asylum seekers in total submitted subsequent applications.
+Out of them, 48 (55%) were declared inadmissible and 29 (33%) were granted access to further determination, the rest 23 (26%) subsequent applications were still pending as of 31 December 2022.
+A breakdown per country of origin is as follows:

 |Country of origin||Number|

 Subsequent applications supported by individualised evidence have been admitted to determination at the first instance.
-Albeit encouraging, this approach of the SAR can still not be considered as a steady practice.
+Albeit encouraging, this approach of the SAR can still not be considered as a common practice.